winksplorer/Winksplorer/README.md

 Hello There!
-I Am A System Programmer Always Intrested In How OSes Work!
+I Am A System Programmer.

 If You Want To Email Me, Contact `winksplorer@gordae.com`.
 That's It!